-University of Sussex, 13th - 24th May 2013 www.steps-centre.org
+University of Sussex, 11th - 22nd May 2015 www.steps-centre.org/summerschool

 The ESRC Social, Technological and Environmental Pathways to Sustainability Centre (STEPS Centre) at the University of Sussex is pleased to announce a major two-week international summer school on Pathways to Sustainability.
-Involving innovative forms of teaching and interaction, including an international team of leading researchers in this field, the Summer School will be held from 13 - 24 May 2013 in Brighton, UK.
+Involving innovative forms of teaching and interaction, including an international team of leading researchers in this field, the Summer School will be held from 11-22 May 2015 in Brighton, UK.

-Applications are invited from highly-motivated doctoral and postdoctoral researchers or those with equivalent experience, working in fields around development studies, science and technology studies, innovation and policy studies, and across agricultural, health, water or energy issues.
+Applications are invited from highly-motivated doctoral and postdoctoral researchers, working in fields around development studies, science and technology studies, innovation and policy studies, and across agricultural, health, water or energy issues.
 There is a premium on interdisciplinary approaches and on interests and orientations that converge with work of the STEPS Centre.
 Numbers are limited, so recruitment will be by refereed selection.
 Participants will be required to pay a fee, but a number of scholarships are available.